Exploring Hong Kong’s Minimum Wage Landscape in 2023

 It applies to every employee and their employer, subject to the exceptions below.

 Before the ordinance, a 1932 legislation and the Trade Board Ordinance of 1940 gave powers to the governor to establish minimum wages.
-But the governors did not propose any minimum wage under these legislations.
+However, the governors did not propose any minimum wage under these legislations.

 The Hong Kong government proposed a Minimum Wage Provisional Commission in February 2009 to reduce the widening wealth gap.
-The Minimum Wage Ordinance was finally passed in 2010 and bought into effect in May 2011.
+The Minimum Wage Ordinance was finally passed in 2010 and brought into effect in May 2011.

 All employees, including those who are disabled, are eligible to receive Hong Kong minimum wage irrespective of their:

-No statutory minimum wages are available for :
+No SMWs are available for :

 The minimum wage ordinance only provides a wage floor and doesn’t mandate hourly wage payment.